MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/index.md

 # Microsoft 365 Business Premium &mdash; cybersecurity for small business

 Let us begin by saying that you made a wise choice in adopting Microsoft 365 Business Premium and its world class productivity tools.
-Microsoft 365 Business Premium is designed with cybersecurity in mind, and by adopting Microsoft 365, you are taking on the defense of your organization's systems, helping to safeguard all data, devices and information.
-You are the first and best defense against hackers and cyberattackers, including random individuals, organized crime, or highly-sophisticated nation states.
+Designed with cybersecurity in mind, Microsoft 365 Business Premium safeguard's your data, devices and information.
+You are your org's first and best defense against hackers and cyberattackers, including random individuals, organized crime, or highly-sophisticated nation states.

 The task before you is this &mdash; let Microsoft 365 Business Premium help secure your organization’s future!
 Approach this task by taking on the following missions which will help you fortify your environment, train your team, and safeguard managed devices.
 The missions are categorized in order of importance, and completing them is the most effective way to thwart hackers, protect against ransomware, and ensure your organization’s future is safeguarded with the best cybersecurity defenses.
 Let's get started.

 Click through the tabs below to learn about each mission and how to set up Microsoft 365 Business Premium security.

 ## [**Fortify Your Environment**](#tab/Fortify)